RevoU-FSSE-2/week-4-SuryaFtr/README.md

 In the content section for filling out a form, at the bottom of the website, there is an inquiry form providing 2 radio button form options.
 Which answer choice from the form radio button will affect the content of the next form filling.

-## (New Version 2)Some content and functions interaction on this website that need attention
+## (New Version)Some content and functions interaction on this website that need attention

 ### 1. Responsive image